bgreenwell/imgflipr/README.md

 #> # ... with 90 more rows
 ```

-Grab the ID for a marticular image:
+Grab the ID for a particular image:

 ``` r
 batman <- memes[memes$name == "Batman Slapping Robin", "id"]